Radseq/Gold-Chat/README.md

 ### What is Gold-Chat?

-Gold-Chat its a communicator which allow ppl to talk in 3 diffrent ways(Global channel, Own channel, private) using asynchronous sockets, and mysql. <br />
+Gold-Chat its a communicator which allow users to talk in 3 diffrent ways(Global channel, Own channel, private) using asynchronous sockets, and mysql. <br />
-Serwer is manage connections, querys etc with DataBase. <br />
+Server is manage connections, DataBase queries, sending emails etc. <br />
 I write this program to increase my programming skill, have a fun, satisfaction.

 ### Features

-Registration, with email activation. <br />
+Registration, with activation code from email. <br />
 Login, with posibility to inform user email when login to account. <br />
 Messages: <br />
 * To Friend - private message.